pauljannis/AADSutility/README.md

 ## Offline analysis with Python

-Code to analyse recorded absorbance traces offline, e.g. to filter out fusions and create pretty histograms, can be run with the supplied python scripts.
+Code to analyse recorded absorbance traces offline is supplied with the python scripts, i.e. to correctly identify the middle of the peak, to filter out fusions and create pretty histograms.
+In absorbance detection of droplets, the droplet interface seems to scatter light, resulting in two large peak shoulders.
+Accurate absorbance of the content of the droplet can be hidden between these, sometimes requiring a more elaborate detection of the true peak middle.
+An example where this is the case due to low absorbant droplet content is provided, the image below showing exemplary absorbance traces of droplets with shoulders.

+IMAGE

 Running these scripts requires python 3 with some libraries (numpy, matplotlib, seaborn).

 ### Stage 1: AADS_detect.py
 Run this script to extract peak information, such as peak height and width, from a raw recording of detection signal.
-The detection signal needs to be in the format of voltage values with timestamps in seconds, as given in example-trace.txt.
-Run the peak detection with `python AADS_detect.py midpoint example-trace.txt -o` or consult the help `python AADS_detect.py -h`.
+The detection signal needs to be in the format of voltage values with timestamps in ms, as given in example-trace.txt.
+Run the peak detection with `python AADS_detect.py midpoint example-trace.txt -o example-output.txt` or consult the help `python AADS_detect.py -h`.

-The output will be a visualization of the trace, as in the example below, and a file with the extracted peaks.
+The output will be a visualization of the trace and a 2D plot, as shown below, and a file with the extracted peaks.

+IMAGE 2D